Multi Sensor-based Implicit User Identification: Methodology

 \subsection{Feature Extraction}

-The accelerometer sensor generates time series signals which are highly fluctuating and oscillatory in nature~\cite{Saputri2014, Ortiz2016, Fahim2013}, thus making the legitimate user identification more difficult.
-Therefore, it is compulsory to gather the nontrivial signals from the raw data through the feature extraction process.
-Particularly, we divided the raw signal into several equal size windows to control the flow rate, hence passing fewer data to the system to be able to extract all meaningful information.
-Given a sampling rate of 50Hz, we initially chose a window size of 50 samples for both sensors as shown in Figure 1.
-The selected window size provides enough data to be able to extract the quality features while ensuring a fast response~\cite{Saputri2014}.
+The raw AC, LAC, GY, and MM signals are processed to extract frequency, time, and gait features.
+These features are later combined into three feature vectors.
+Time-domain features solely consist of time and gait features vectors whereas the frequency and time feature vectors consist of both frequency and time domains.

-Our research analyzed the individual's user data applying time series modeling techniques to understand the behavior in each of the user's physical patterns.
-Time series analysis reveals unusual observations as well as particular data patterns~cite{Wei1991}.
-There are three commonly used models to perform time series analysis: moving average~\cite{Haining1978}, auto-regressive~\cite{Cuomo1997} and a combination of both the moving average and the auto-regressive models~\cite{Saputri2014}.
-We explored with the use of auto-correlation (AC) and partial auto-correlation (PAC) coefficients to identify the model for our data.
-These coefficients revealed the pattern of each datum and indicated the best model for our data.
-Each data model is determined based on the characteristics of the theoretical AC and PAC.
-Samples of AC and PAC for both sensors are shown in Figure~\ref{Fig2}.
-The fitting process for the time series model is calculated by estimating the parameter values based on a previously selected model.
-Moving average and auto-regressive parameter estimations require an iteration process~\cite{chatfield2004}, and for that, we follow the "box Jenkins model estimation" due to its flexibility for the inclusion of both the moving average and the auto-regressive models~\cite{Box1990}.
-The parameters and the model need to be verified to ensure that the estimated results are statistically significant~\cite{Anderson1997, Ahmad2017}.
+The feature extraction process first analyzes sensors reading by applying time series modeling (i.e., Auto-regressive \cite{Cuomo97}, Moving average \cite{RUIZMEDINA2011292} and both auto-regressive and moving average models) to understand the behavior of users' physical patterns which reveals unusual observations and data patterns \cite{Ahmad2019}.
+Partial Auto-Correlation (PAC) and Auto-Correlation (AC) coefficients are used to identify the best model which revealed the pattern of each datum.
+Later each model is determined individually based on the characteristics of the theoretical PAC and AC.
+The best fit time-series model is calculated by estimating the parametric values based on the former model.
+Auto-regressive and moving average parameters are estimated through the box Jenkins model due to its flexibility for the inclusion of both models.
+The model and parameters need to be verified to ensure that the estimated results are statistically significant \cite{Mahmad19, Ahmad2019}.
+Our experiments revealed that the frequency and time domain features, including the coefficients from the time-series model, provide the best accuracies.
+Therefore, as listed in Table \ref{Tab.3}, gait, frequency, and time domain features are extracted from raw signals for each sensor individually.
+In total, $180$ features are extracted from each window.